-After a long career of teaching creative writing and leading writing workshops and clinics, editing a magazine, and writing ten books – a memoir, three novels, five non-fictions and Write Great Fiction: Description & Setting for Writer’s Digest Books – and hundreds of columns I now look forward to working directly with individual writers of both fiction and nonfiction (no poetry).
+After a long career of teaching creative writing and leading writing workshops and clinics, editing a magazine, and writing ten books – a memoir, three novels, five non-fictions and Write Great Fiction: Description & Setting for Writer’s Digest Books – and hundreds of columns I now enjoy working directly with individual writers of both fiction and nonfiction, including memoir and history (no poetry).

 After seeing a detailed outline or plot graph of your project and five to ten completed manuscript pages (the beginning of the book is most helpful) I will contact you and you can determine the best path forward.
 This initial consultation is free; I charge fifty dollars an hour for all services after that.
-I keep precise records, noting date and time, of the exact hours I spend on a given project (no rounding off up or down).
+I keep precise records, noting date and time, of the exact hours I spend on a given project.

 If it’s general suggestions based on a thorough reading that you’re after, an average length book (seventy to ninety thousand words) will take me something like ten to fourteen hours.
-When I’m finished I’ll write a detailed letter in which I’ll offer recommendations regarding plot, flow, characterization, and the other inner workings that make writing and storytelling work.
-I’ll also, of course, be available to answer any questions you have by phone.
+When I’m finished I’ll write a detailed report in which I’ll offer general recommendations regarding plot, flow, characterization, and the other inner workings that make writing and storytelling work.
+I’ll also, of course, be available to answer any questions you have via email or over the phone.

 If I agree to take on your project I assure you I will work diligently to help bring it to fruition as the best book you intend it to be.
 I’ll be straightforward regarding what I think needs to be fixed and will point out the strengths and the weaknesses of the story and the writing.
-I’m old fashioned, and work much more comfortably and effectively with a hard copy of a manuscript than an electronic version.
+For a simple reading of a manuscript followed by my report on its potential and suggestions an electronic copy is fine, as long as it is transmitted double-spaced in 12 point font as a Word document with the pages numbered.
+For edits I’m old fashioned, and work much more comfortably and effectively with a hard copy of a manuscript than an electronic version.
 That way I can make notes within the text and in the margins.
-So if we move forward you’ll need to get a copy to me (either loose leaf or bound) and I will be responsible for getting it back to you along with my report, which will also be sent via email.
+So if we move forward you’ll need to get a copy to me (either loose leaf or bound) with an enclosed mailer with prepaid postage so I can send it back to you, marked up, along with a copy of my report which will also be sent via email.

 I love working with writers.
 Whether your book is so far just an outline and a few pages or is completely finished – or anywhere in-between – I look forward to hearing from you.